 - a.
 Information governance

 - b.
-Accommodation strategy
+Property strategy

 - c.
-Carbon reduction
+Energy and carbon reduction

 - d.
 Medium term financial strategy

 - e.
-Collaborative working
+Welfare reforms

 - f.
-Welfare reforms
+Looked after children

 - g.
-Transfer of Public Health

-- h.
-Looked after children

-- i.
-Community cohesion
+Fraud

 Reports on these matters are presented to Corporate Board, Cabinet, or Scrutiny Committees as appropriate.
-A number of the risks are also subject to internal and/or external audit.
+A number of the risks are also subject to review by Internal/External Audit and the Audit & Standards Committee.

-During 2012/13 Internal Audit carried out 136 planned audit reviews as part of their four-year strategic plan.
+During 2013/14 Internal Audit carried out 141 planned audit reviews as part of their plan.
 The findings were reported to relevant line managers and senior management, and appropriate action agreed.

 The Audit & Standards Committee receives an annual report summarising the performance of Internal Audit in the previous financial year, and plans for future years.
 The Committee also receives a series of reports setting out the results of Internal Audit work in each of the Council's Directorates.
 These reports detail the higher importance findings, any unimplemented recommendations, and management feedback about the action they have taken.
 The Committee also receives more detailed reports on other areas where they consider it necessary.
 The Treasurer will, under the Anti-Fraud and Corruption Strategy, report major losses, resulting from fraud and corruption, to the Audit & Standards Committee.
-One such report was necessary during 2012/13.
+No such report was necessary during 2013/14.
 A report on the prevention and detection of fraud was presented to the Committee, who also approved a revised Anti Fraud & Corruption Strategy.

-Audit & Standards Committee approved a revised Code of Corporate Governance in April 2013 and have requested that they be kept informed of the status of actions identified in the Code.
+Audit & Standards Committee approved a revised Code of Corporate Governance in April 2014 and have requested that they be kept informed of the status of actions identified in the Code.
 The first report will be presented to the September meeting.

-When the External Auditors have completed their external audit for 2012/13, their Annual Audit and Inspection Letter will be presented to the Audit & Standards Committee and the Cabinet.
-The Annual Audit and Inspection Letter for the 2011/12 accounts presented an unqualified opinion on the accounts.
+When the External Auditors have completed their audit for 2013/14, their Annual Audit and Inspection Letter will be presented to the Audit & Standards Committee and the Cabinet.
+The Annual Audit and Inspection Letter for the 2012/13 accounts presented an unqualified opinion on the accounts.

 A number of other external bodies carried out reviews during the year, including Ofsted and the Care Quality Commission.
 The findings of their reports were also considered.

 The Council's Scrutiny Committees also carried out an extensive programme of reviews of the Council's activities and decisions, and they report their work and findings to the Council.
 Their work has also been reviewed.
 During the year, a number of the documents making up the governance framework were reviewed and any amendments were subject to approval by full Council or delegated Committees e.g. :-

 - a.
 Code of Corporate Governance

 - b.
 Codes of Conduct

 - c.
 Anti Fraud & Corruption Strategy

 - d.
 Standing Orders

-- e.
-Financial Regulations